-Cowcod south of 40°10' N. lat. have been managed conservatively under a rebuilding plan since the stock was declared overfished in 2000.
+Cowcod south of 40°10' N lat. have been managed conservatively under a rebuilding plan since the stock was declared overfished in 2000.
 In 2001 cowcod became a prohibited species (i.e., no allowable retention) and most of their habitat in the Southern California Bight (SCB) south of Pt.
-Conception at 34°27' N. lat. was closed to bottom fishing.
+Conception at 34°27' N lat. was closed to bottom fishing.
 Two Cowcod Conservation Areas (CCAs), in the SCB, were selected due to their high density of cowcod.
 The larger of the two areas (CCA West) is a 4,200 square mile area west of Santa Catalina and San Clemente Islands.
 A smaller area (CCA East) is about 40 miles offshore of San Diego, and covers about 100 square miles.
-Bottom fishing is prohibited deeper than 20 fathom (fm) within the CCAs.
+Bottom fishing is prohibited deeper than 40 fathom (fm) within the CCAs.
+The current cowcod rebuilding plan specifies a spawning potential ratio (SPR) harvest rate of 82.7%, which translates into an instantaneous harvest rate (F) of 0.007 for setting the Conception are ACL.
+A high ACT of 6 mt (deducted from the 10 mt ACL) was specified to accommodate a higher research take anticipated in the CCAs when the NMFS Hook and Line survey was allowed to fish sites within these areas.
+The GMT has since recommended reducing or eliminating the ACT since cowcod catch is projected to be well within the ACL even with a greater research take.
+The management measures for 2020 groundfish fisheries that might take cowcod are still anticipated to be within the No Action fishery HG since it will remain a prohibited species and there are no new management measures contemplated that would increase cowcod fishery impacts.
+The annual vessel limits for cowcod and other trawl quota species are in place to minimize hoarding of quota for any one species, especially a constraining stock such as cowcod south of 40°10' N lat.

-These management measures have resulted in an apparent successful rebuilding of cowcod.
-Dick and He (2019) estimate the stock has attained a depletion of 57 percent of B0 (above the B{MSY} management target of 40 percent) at the start of 2019.
-If the draft 2019 cowcod stock assessment is judged to be the best scientific information available by the SSC and is adopted by the Council, the Council will recommend to NMFS to declare the stock rebuilt.
+These management measures have resulted in a successful rebuilding of cowcod.
+Dick and He (2019) estimate the stock has attained a depletion of 57 percent of $B_0$ (above the $B{MSY}$ management target of 40 percent) at the start of 2019.
+The Council recommended to NMFS to declare the stock rebuilt.

-The default HCR for a stock transitioning from a rebuilding to a healthy status is to set the ACL equal to the ABC under the current overfishing probability (P) in regulations.
+The default HCR for a stock transitioning from a rebuilding to a healthy status is to set the ACL equal to the ABC under the current overfishing probability (P\) in regulations.
 However, such a dramatic change in cowcod harvest specifications is not considered under this action which seeks to revise the 2020 ACT already in regulations.
-The harvest specifications projected in the 2019 assessment, if adopted, will be considered by the Council and NMFS in a separate process for managing the West Coast groundfish fishery in 2021 and beyond.
-If the assessment is not adopted and any revised assessment does not indicate cowcod has attained a healthy status, the GMT has recommended this action not be pursued.
+The harvest specifications projected in the 2019 assessment will be considered by the Council and NMFS in a separate process for managing the West Coast groundfish fishery in 2021 and beyond.